 Why are IT-managers questioning if they still need a virtual desktop?

-To start off, the primary reason that both customers and MSPs all noted for questioning whether they need it is the shift to browser-based applications (SaaS-first).
+To start off, the primary reason that both customers, MSPs and VARs all noted for questioning whether they need it is the shift to browser-based applications (SaaS-first).
 As many applications are available in the web companies are questioning why they need a virtual desktop.
 This drives them to discover new solutions in the market as the flow of accessing a virtual desktop to open your browser doesn’t seem logical as all devices have a browser.

 What IT-managers tell us after comparing virtual desktops and Workspace 365?